 Does a 'Very Poor' score on Valuentum's assessment of a company's dividend safety mean the firm will cut its dividend in future periods?

 In fact, a lot of steady-eddy utilities firms receive a 'Very Poor' safety rating.
 However, based on the stability of their business models (and sometimes fixed rate of returns), we're not expecting them to cut their respective dividends anytime soon.
-However, should an exogenous event happen, the board hasn't left much excess cash-flow capacity to absorb the impact and the dividend may be exposed to significant risk (think of the most recent example of Exelon).
+However, should an exogenous event happen, the board hasn't left much excess cash-flow capacity to absorb the impact and the dividend may be exposed to significant risk (think of the most recent examples of Exelon and First Energy).

-What has been the "hit rate" in your Best Ideas portfolio?
+What has been the "success rate" in your Best Ideas portfolio?
 What percentage of the names have outperformed?
 I want to make sure a few winners don’t account for “all” the alpha…

-Out of the 20 or so securities we have selected to include in our Best Ideas portfolio since inception (ex options), nearly all of them are outperforming the market.
-However, firms like EDAC Tech (EDAC) and Apple (AAPL) have been significant sources of alpha for us, more-than-tripling and nearly doubling in price, respectively.
+Out of the dozens or so ideas we have selected to include in the simulated Best Ideas Newsletter portfolio since inception (excluding options), many have outperformed the market.
+Stocks such as Visa, EDAC Tech and Apple have been significant sources of return for the simulated Best Ideas Newsletter portfolio, the latter two more-than-tripling and nearly doubling in price, respectively.

 I have downloaded your last Best Ideas Newsletter and didn’t quite understand where to find your best ideas?
 There are several articles about firms not in your portfolio.
 Are these your ideas for buying or should I refer to the Best Ideas portfolio itself?

-In our Best Ideas Newsletter, we provide a wealth of current information as it relates to our opinion of stocks in the news as well as an actively-managed portfolio of best ideas and a watch list of firms that score high on our Valuentum Buying Index.
-We use our Valuentum Buying Index as the primary criteria for adding or removing firms to or from our Best Ideas portfolio, respectively.
-Because our actively-managed portfolios have stringent oversight and a portfolio-management overlay, we may not add all firms that have high scores on our Valuentum Buying Index to our portfolios due to diversification, cost, or broader-market considerations.
+In the monthly Best Ideas Newsletter, we provide a wealth of information as it relates to our opinion of stocks in the news as well as a simulated portfolio of best ideas and a watch list of firms that score high on our Valuentum Buying Index.
+We use the Valuentum Buying Index as the primary criteria for adding or removing firms to or from the Best Ideas portfolio, respectively.
+Because the simulated portfolios have stringent oversight and a portfolio-management overlay, we may not add all companies that have high ratings on the Valuentum Buying Index to the portfolios due to diversification, cost, or broader-market considerations.

-The goals of our Best Ideas portfolio are to outperform the market benchmark and to generate positive returns regardless of the broader market environment.
-To achieve these goals, we may limit turnover and transaction costs, pursue diversification benefits, and engage in option strategies to capture our view on broader market trends or on individual securities.
-However, we include a watch list of firms to supplement our best ideas portfolio in each edition of our Best Ideas Newsletter, as we understand that subscribers and clients may have different goals and varying investment mandates.
+The goal of the Best Ideas Newsletter is to highlight ideas with strong capital appreciation potential and to update readers about new developments in the market.
+A portfolio of capital appreciation ideas is presented on page 8 of each edition.
+Within the newsletter portfolio, we strive to limit turnover and transaction costs, pursue diversification benefits, and engage in option strategies to capture our view on broader market trends or on individual ideas.
+In each edition of the Best Ideas Newsletter, we also include a watch list of firms to supplement the portfolio, as we understand that subscribers and clients may have different goals and varying investment mandates.

-Our best ideas are the names included in our portfolios (best ideas and dividend growth), as well as the names that score high on our Valuentum Buying Index.
+Our best ideas are the companies included in the newsletter portfolios (the Best Ideas Newsletter portfolio and Dividend Growth Newsletter portfolio), the Valuentum Exclusive publication, as well as the companies that score high on our Valuentum Buying Index.
 However, you should always consult your financial advisor to determine whether any investment in any security is suitable for you.
 At no time should any content on our website or in any transaction-alert email be viewed as a solicitation to buy or sell any security.